rkendall/reffix/README.md

 ## Install

-Clone the project, then from the project's root directory run `npm install --global`
+Clone the project, then from the project's root directory run
+`npm install --global`

 ## Command Line Usage

 By default, dep-doc will generate a report of broken module references (`require` and `import` statements) by recursing through all the `.js`, `.jsx`, and `.json` files in the directory in which it is launched.
-It will then list the broken and corrected paths and prompt you to fix them.
+It will then list the broken and corrected paths and prompt you to update the files to fix them.
+Type `y` or just hit `Enter` to make the repairs.
 All reports list absolute paths, but relative paths will be used to update the files.

 ![Command line output](img/example1.png)